derrickdunville/coding-challenge/README.md

 `npm run test` will run the test suites.

 ## Deployment
 This REST API is currently deployed to AWS.
 It's running on a Ubuntu 14.04 EC2 Instance with an NGINX web server.
+PM2 is managing the running process.
 It can be found here

 http://api.ambassador.derrickdunville.com